 We hear congratulations are due!
 What an exciting time for your growing family!
-As you’re waiting for your bundle of joy to arrive, there are steps you can take right now to secure their future, saving for their college costs in a 529 plan.
+As you’re waiting for your bundle of joy to arrive, there are steps you can take right now to secure their future, saving for their higher education costs in a 529 plan.
 Ohio’s 529 Plan, CollegeAdvantage, is here to help you reach your savings goal.

 Open A 529 Account Before Their Birth